 When a borrower applies for an installment loan, they can get approved for either a secured or unsecured loan.
 A secured installment loan means that property of some kind is used as collateral which can be taken back by the lender if payment is not made.
+Like a car in the case of a car title loan.
 Unsecured loans are usually for a smaller amount and do not require collateral, but the lender can sue the borrower if payment is not made.

 Below are examples of installment loans and whether they are secured or unsecured:

 Personal loans, either through a bank or credit union or other institution are considered installment loans.
 They are sometimes called signature loans, and are repaid on a monthly basis over an agreed period of time.
 Personal loans are not secured by collateral and can be used for any purpose.